 Tess graduated from the University of Bristol in 2016 with a BSc in Experimental Psychology.
-During her undergraduate studies she worked as a research assistant in the Tobacco and Alcohol Research Group, and assisted on a study investigating the ‘beer goggles effect’ in a real-world drinking environment.
-Specifically, they asked pub-goers to rate the attractiveness of various images, then breathalysed them to obtain a score of drunkenness.
-Tess was then able to complete her third year project with this group, and ran a study looking at the effectiveness of unit-labelling as an alcohol control policy.
-They compared alcohol intake between those who received information about the unit-content of their drink, and those who did not, during a taste-test in the laboratory.
-As a PhD student she plans to continue researching possible influences on alcohol intake, as well as sugary drinks.
-Tess intends to broaden her understanding of the automatic processes involved, including how aspects of glass design may influence consumption.
-Tess will be supervised by Professor Theresa Marteau and Dr Rachel Pechey.
+During her undergraduate studies she worked as a research assistant in the Tobacco and Alcohol Research Group, and assisted with data collection on a study investigating the ‘beer goggles effect’ in a real-world drinking environment.
+Tess then completed her third year project with this group, conducting a study to explore the effect of unit and calorie labelling on alcohol intake.
+As a PhD student she continues to explore drinking behaviour, broadening her understanding of the automatic processes involved, including how aspects of glass design may influence consumption.
+Tess is supervised by Professor Theresa Marteau and Dr Rachel Pechey.

 Tess is interested in behaviour change.
 She would like to understand some of the lower-level mechanisms driving health behaviours, as well as, more broadly, why certain behaviour change approaches may be more effective than others.
 Ultimately she is interested in understanding the nature of human behaviour, including the factors (physical and social environments, motivations, underlying processes) that shape it.
 She also has a keen interest in research reproducibility and open science practices.
 Tess has also published in areas relating to evolutionary psychological science.

 Tess teaches on the NST Part IB Experimental Psychology Course, leading a Social Psychology practical.
 Tess also gives a lecture on the MVST Part 1A Social Context of Health and Illness course.